Kitchen Lighting for Maryland Home Remodels

-Dramatic lighting is not just for the stage – it also enhances your new kitchen’s décor and sets its mood.
-At Signature Kitchens Additions & Baths we’ll discuss kitchen lighting with you during the kitchen design phase of the kitchen remodeling process.
-We have dual lighting in some of our displays to demonstrate cool vs warm light, various switching from door activated to a switch to a motion switch.
+Dramatic lighting isn’t just for the stage – it also enhances your new kitchen’s décor and sets its mood.
+At Signature Kitchens Additions & Baths, we’ll discuss kitchen lighting with you during the design phase of the kitchen remodeling process.
+We have dual lighting in some of our displays to demonstrate cool versus warm light, various switches from door-activated to a switch or a motion switch.

-Schedule an appointment to discuss with a designer not just your new kitchen but how to light it for dramatic effect.
+Schedule an appointment to discuss your new kitchen with a designer, including how to light it for dramatic effect.

-Our designers have put together short descriptions of the four kinds of lighting we use in our kitchen lighting designs to start giving you ideas of how to light your kitchen.
-If you have any questions about kitchen lighting ideas, contact us and one of our designers will discuss with you what we can do for you and your kitchen
+Our designers have put together short descriptions of the four kinds of lighting we use in our kitchen lighting designs to start giving you ideas of how you may want to light your kitchen.
+If you have any questions about kitchen lighting, contact us and one of our designers will discuss with you what we can do for you and your kitchen.

 Accent Lighting in the kitchen

-Contact one of our kitchen designers to learn about other great kitchen lighting ideas we have.
+Contact one of our kitchen designers to learn about our other great kitchen lighting ideas.

-Each of our designers have had specialized training in Kitchen Design through NKBA, SEN or ASID, not only in style and structure, but in function and arrangement as well.
-Unlike many Kitchen and Bath companies, we are not a retail store.
-We are a design, build, and remodeling company, a licensed contractor in Maryland, The District of Columbia and Virginia.
-So whether you live in DC, Bethesda, Potomac, Olney, Silver Spring, Woodley Park, Adams Morgan Capitol Hill or anywhere else in the region, Signature KAB can design a Great kitchen, addition, or bath for your home.
-Not only that, but we can also develop permit-able drawings, process the plans to permit, move the walls, floors and ceilings, install lighting, plumbing, tile, and floor.
-We can even build the house for you if you would like!
-So give us a call at: 301-251-1880.
+Whether you live in DC, Bethesda, Potomac, Olney, Silver Spring, Woodley Park, Adams Morgan, Capitol Hill, or elsewhere in the area, Signature Kitchens Additions & Baths can design a great kitchen, addition, or bath for your home.
+We can also develop permit-able drawings, process the plans to permit, move the walls, floors, and ceilings, and install lighting, plumbing, tile, and floor.
+We can even build the house if you’d like.

 Neighbors Are Saying